Professor of Music;

 In addition to his work as a professor and musicologist, Peters continues to perform as a trumpeter.
 He has directed and performed with the Trinity Brass Quintet, and plays trumpet for church services and special events.
 Since 2009, he has played cornet each summer for the Great Western Rocky Mountain Brass Band Festival in Silverton, Colorado.

-Peters lives in Blue Island, Illinois, with his wife, Candace.
-Their seven children like listening to Bach, the Kronos Quartet, U2, and be-bop (and Veggie Tales).
+Peters lives in Blue Island, Illinois, with his wife, Candace and their seven children.

 - Introduction to Music Literature

 - Music History: Nineteenth Century to the Present